Patricia J. Brooks

 Patricia J. Brooks (born July 16, 1965) is an American developmental psychologist.
-She is the director of the Language Learning Laboratory at the College of Staten Island of City University of New York and Doctoral Faculty at the Graduate Center, CUNY where she serves as the Deputy Executive Officer of the PhD program in Psychology.
-Brooks is also the faculty advisor of the Graduate Student Teaching Association (GSTA) of Division 2 of the American Psychological Association, The Society for the Teaching of Psychology (STP).
+She is the director of the Language Learning Laboratory at the College of Staten Island of City University of New York and Doctoral Faculty at the CUNY Graduate Center where she serves as the Deputy Executive Officer of the PhD program in Psychology.
+Brooks is also the faculty advisor of the Graduate Student Teaching Association (GSTA) of Division 2 of the American Psychological Association, the Society for the Teaching of Psychology (STP).

 Early life and education

 Brooks received her undergraduate degree from Johns Hopkins University where she worked on clinical research with aphasic patients.
 She received her PhD in Experimental Psychology in 1993 from New York University in language development and social-cognitive development under the supervision of Martin Braine.
 She completed two postdoctoral fellowships, one at Carnegie Mellon University, under Brian MacWhinney, from 1993 to 1995, where she began research on spoken word production in children with and without language impairments and another at Emory University, under Michael Tomasello, from 1995 to 1997 where she focused on early syntactic development and overgeneralization in children's sentence production.